-High-dynamic range (HDR) is one of the most exciting changes to TV picture quality to happen since we moved from standard definition to high-definition.
-With more colors, higher brightness, and way better contrast, it can be breathtaking.
+High dynamic range (HDR) offers one of the most cinematic lenses through which to experience our favorite movies and shows from the comfort of our homes.
+Offering rich colors, vivid brightness, and imagery packed with depth and clarity, the format is truly something to behold.
 For a lot of folks, though, HDR is a mystery wrapped in a riddle.
 Not all TVs support it, and even if you have an HDR-capable TV, that doesn’t mean you’ll get to see actual HDR video.

 Why is it so complicated, and how can you make sure you’re getting every pixel’s worth of picture quality from your gear?
 Stay with us, and we’ll explain the hows and whys of getting great-looking HDR on your TV.